Types of Project Management Across Industries And Categories With Examples

 Types of project managers

 Project managers play diverse roles and can specialize in various types of projects based on their skills, experience, and preferences.
-Here are types of project managers:
+Here are the types of project managers:

 1. Technical Project Manager: